 Wondering what vegans should have in their fridge?
 Well, here are my vegan fridge staples (note that although I keep some in the fridge, fruits and vegetables are listed all together in the produce section):

-- Vegan butter - I use either my vegan butter recipe or Earth Balance or Melt Organic Sticks for baking.
+- Vegan butter - I use either my vegan butter recipe or Earth Balance for baking.
 I always keep some vegan brown butter in the fridge too for a tasty addition to sweet and savoury dishes.

 - Tofu - Usually extra firm and silken.

 - Tempeh - I'm a bit fussy with my tempeh and only really love it when it's really fresh and mild.
 Locally made Tempea tempeh is always my preference.
 It's really delicious.
 They make it from the usual soy beans and also green peas!

 - Hummus - Sometimes homemade hummus, sometimes store-bought.